DataDog/integrations-core/postgres/README.md

 ### Configuration

-**Note**: To install Database Monitoring for PostgreSQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#postgres) for instructions.
+**Note**: To install Database Monitoring for PostgreSQL, select your hosting solution in the [Database Monitoring documentation][29] for instructions.

 Proceed with the following steps in this guide only if you are installing the standard integration alone.